cse110-sp24-group05/ai-slot-machine-experiment/docs/STEP4-RESULTS.md

 - Total: 23/25
 ## Why This was selected:

 Better visuals and easier to navigate.
 Had clean UI that was better on the eyes and so had less room for failure.
+The refined version featured very cool AI voice and animations.